 Information regarding women with the presenting condition of "Cervical dilatation sufficient to allow exposure of the unruptured, fetal membranes at or below the level of the external os based on clinical judgement" will be entered onto an online screening database at the Birmingham Clinical Trials Unit (BCTU).
-Women will be entered under four categories:
+Women will be entered the following categories:

-Have presenting condition, fulfil eligibility criteria and consent to randomisation

-- Have presenting condition, fulfil eligibility criteria but do not consent to randomisation - Have presenting condition, fulfil eligibility criteria but were not approached to enter the trial - Have presenting condition but do not fulfil eligibility criteria for the trial
+- Have presenting condition, fulfil eligibility criteria and consent to randomisation - Have presenting condition, fulfil eligibility criteria but do not consent to randomisation, but consent to observational cohort. - Have presenting condition, fulfil eligibility criteria but do not consent to randomisation or the observational cohort.